PuzzelSolutions/SMS-Survey/Authentication.md

 Authorization: Bearer <id_token from response above>
 ```

-This access token is only valid for a limited time, and must be renewed when you receive a HTTP status code 401 (not authorized) from the Collect API.
+This access token is only valid for a limited time, and must be renewed when you receive a HTTP status code 401 (not authorized) from the Survey API.
 To renew the access token you must follow the procedure described above for "Get access token".